julian-lundquist/ethereum_workspace/README.md

 # ethereum_workspace
-Workspace to utilize web3.js and Solidity for Ethereum interaction.
+Workspace to utilize web3.js and Solidity for Ethereum interactions.